-• Figure 10.4: Geostrophic Wind
+Figure 10.4: Geostropic Wind

 The wind circulation around a low is called cyclonic circulation.
 Around a high it is called anti cyclonic circulation.
 The direction of winds around such systems changes according to their location in different hemispheres (Table 10.2).

-The wind circulation at the earth's surface closely related to the wind circulation at higher level.
+The wind circulation at the earth's surface around low and high on many occasions is closely related to the wind circulation at higher level.
 Generally, over low pressure area the air will converge and rise.
-Over high pressure area the air will subside from above and diverge at the surface (part from convergence, some eddies, convection currents, orographic uplift and uplift along fronts cause the rising of air, which is essential for the formation of clouds and precipitation.
+Over high pressure area the air will subside from above and diverge at the surface (Figure 10.5).
+Apart from convergence, some eddies, convection currents, orographic uplift and uplift along fronts cause the rising of air, which is essential for the formation of clouds and precipitation.